rybnik/waver/README.md

 # Simple usage
 You will need an audio buffer (only WAVE PCM without compression is supported at this time).
-The following example will sample code should get you started:
+The following sample code should get you started:

     var waver = require('waver');